01.02 – Objectives

 • That all healing is self-healing;

-• The boundless possibilities for human health, happiness, and progress if we rediscover Nature’s Laws of Health.
+• The boundless possibilities for human health, happiness, and progress if we rediscover Nature’s Laws of Health… and put them to work.

 You must be logged in to view your enrolled courses.